cissieAB/pinn-heat-equation/docs/prof_res.md

 the time of the forward and the backward phase.*

 As [Ref 1](https://arxiv.org/pdf/2009.05257.pdf) pointed out, the execution time of the non-compute kernels are non-negotiable.
- In the current implementation, `k13` and `k15` are the most time-consuming non-compute kernels, which takes about 18.2% of the total time.
+ In the current implementation, `k13`, `k15` and `k14` are the most time-consuming non-compute kernels, which takes about 22.2% of the total time.

-### Roofine analysis
+### Hierarchical Roofine analysis
 ![roofline](roofline.png "Roofline")

 We plot the aggregated AI of the 31 kernels in the above roofline chart, with the y-axis as the throughput and the x-axis as the AI.

-There are two main components in a roofline chart, the lines and the scatter.
+There are two main components in a roofline chart: the lines and the scattered markers.
 The lines stand for the hardware limit, which is irrelevant to the GPU application.
-On the farm T4 GPU, we get a measured peak f32 compute power of 8.1 TFLOP/s, a measured peak L1 cache bandwidth of 4051.6 GB/s, a measured peak L2 cache bandwidth of 5760.9 GB/s and a DRAM (HBM) bandwidth of 241.6 GB/s.
-When the AI is low, the peak throughput is restricted by the memory bandwidth, which is called to be memory-bounded.
+On the farm T4 GPU, we get a measured peak f32 compute power of 8.1 TFLOP/s, a L1 cache bandwidth of 4051.6 GB/s, a L2 cache bandwidth of 5760.9 GB/s and a DRAM (HBM) bandwidth of 241.6 GB/s.
+When the AI is low, the peak throughput is restricted by the memory bandwidth, also called to be memory-bounded.
 In contrast, when the AI is high, the throughput is compute-bounded.

-The scatter stands for the application's AI.
+The scattered markers stand for the application's AIs.
 The methodology to calculate the AI is stated in the [metric aggregation](#metric-aggregation) part.
- For every kernel, there are 3 AI values corresponding to the same throughput, i.e., L1-AI represented with the circle marker, L2-AI represented with the triangle marker, and HBM-AI represented with the square marker.
-Besides, the size of the marker is proportional to the kernel's execution time.
+ For each kernel, there are 3 AI values corresponding to the same throughput, i.e., L1-AI represented with the circle marker, L2-AI represented with the triangle marker, and HBM-AI represented with the square marker.
+In addition, the size of the marker is proportional to the kernel's execution time, and the 3 AIs of the same kernel are of the same size.

+#### Performance bottleneck
-The closer the AI is to the limit, the more efficiently the GPU is used.
+The closer the AI marker to the limit, the higher throughput the GPU achieves.
- In the above roofline chart, L1 and L2 AIs are far away from the limit, which indicates that the GPU core utilization is low, where the root cause is we are using a small NN.
-If the NN is more complicated with larger layer counts/dimensions, and/or larger input datasets, the GPU utilization would be improved.
-However, as PINN is designed without using large dataset, and increasing the complexity of the NN does not help to reduce $L_2$ error much, I do not see much necessity in changing the NN complexity here.
+ In the above roofline chart, L1 and L2 AIs are far away from the limit, which indicates that the GPU utilization is low, where the root cause is that we are using a small NN.
+If the NN structure is more complicated, for examole, with larger layer counts and/or dimensions, and/or with larger input datasets, the GPU utilization would be higher.
+However, as PINN is designed without using large dataset, and increasing the complexity of the NN does not help to reduce the $L_2$ error much, I do not see much necessity in improving the NN complexity here.

+#### Top time-consuming kernels
+*TODO: list the AIs of the top-9 time-consuming kernels, compute the utilization rate.*

+## Summary
+We summarize the findings of our PINN implementation as follows.

+- Matrix multiplication and reduce are the most time-consuming operations in the current implementation.
+Non-compute kernels also take up considerable time.
+- The overall performance bottleneck is the low GPU utilization, caused by the small dataset and simple NN structure.

 ## Problems and to-dos
 * I was unable to declare a NN structure of double precision with C++ APIs.
- I do not whether this is restricted by my knowledge, or by the libtorch API itself.
+ I do not know whether this is restricted by my knowledge, or by the libtorch API itself.

 * The current problem dimension $N=65$ shows a low utilization of the